opennode/waldur-core/docs/developer/documentation.rst

     2 places:

-    - Link in NodeConductor docs.
+    - Link in Waldur docs.
     - Expanded overview in the Introduction section of the plugin docs.

 3. Where should I describe plugins objects features - quotas, cost tracking, etc?